lmgame-org/GamingAgent/README.md

 ##### Retro Envrionments

-Gym [Retro](https://github.com/Farama-Foundation/stable-retro) is a library that enables classic video game emulation through a wide range of supported systems, providing a standardized interface via Gymnasium.
+Stable [Retro](https://github.com/Farama-Foundation/stable-retro) is a library that enables classic video game emulation through a wide range of supported systems, providing a standardized interface via Gymnasium.

-To run classical games implemented on Retro, you need to legally obtain the games files and import them with [this instruction](https://retro.readthedocs.io/en/latest/getting_started.html#importing-roms):
+To run classical games implemented on Retro, you need to legally obtain the games files and import them with [this instruction](https://stable-retro.farama.org/getting_started/):

 ```
 python3 -m retro.import /path/to/your/ROMs/directory/
 ```

+Notes: Access stable Retro ROMs from the No-Intro Collection on Archive.org (import script auto-searches ZIPs)—[No-Intro Collection](https://archive.org/details/No-Intro-Collection_2016-01-03_Fixed)

 Currently, our evaluation suite includes the following games from Retro environments:
 - Super Mario Bros 1985